top of page

-This religious organization is wholly independent, self-governed, and currently has no relationship with the Unitarian Universalist Association
+This religious organization is affiliated with the NAUA, the North American Unitarian Association.
+Open Hearts and Minds fellowship is wholly independent, self-governed, and has no relationship with the Unitarian Universalist Association

 OUR FOCUS